o1-labs/rfcs/00XX-efficient-msms-for-non-native-pickles-verification.md

 Think about the lessons from other blockchain projects or similar updates and provide readers of your RFC with a fuller picture.
 If there is no prior art, that is fine.
 Your ideas are interesting whether they are new or adapted from another source.-->

 ## Unresolved questions

+1. What are the available SRS sizes that LambdaClass want to use?
+   - (?) $2^16$?
+1. What is the size of the single folded circuit?
+How many rounds of sub-MSM will it contain?
+How folding is going to be used?
+    - (?)
+Let $\sum_{j=1}^{l} (\sum_{i=1}^n c_{i,j} (G_i 2^{j * k}))$.
+We hope (@volhovm AFAIU from Matthew's words) to fit $\sum_{i=1}^n c_{i,j} (G_i 2^{j * k})$, the internal sum, in one Kimchi circuit.
+    - However the sub-MSM algorithm seems to require $3 n$ additions, so unless each row does $4$ FF EC additions we seem to not be able to fit it.
+1. Why do we need to have wide rows instead of making more folding repetitions?
+1. If LambdaClass uses o1js, we will need to expose the optimised MSM in o1js.
+Is it part of the project?
+    - (? confirm) Absolutely not in the scope at the moment :) At least Matthew was explicitly limiting the scope to just MSM and saying not to worry about integration with anything that LambdaClass do.

+1. Is it right that we will need to support a BN254 / Grumpkin cycle for our folding implementation?
+    - Verification of KZG can be encoded with Grumpkin curve (see [this aztec blog post](https://hackmd.io/@aztec-network/ByzgNxBfd#2-Grumpkin---A-curve-on-top-of-BN-254-for-SNARK-efficient-group-operations)).

 <!--* What parts of the design do you expect to resolve through the RFC process before this RFC gets merged?
 * What parts of the design do you expect to resolve through the implementation of this feature before merge?